ishitadatta/Studee/README.md

 ## Additional Features

 ### Authentication
+New users can create a new account and existing users can log in to their accounts.
  1. Sign Up by entering user details (firstname, lastname, email,type of user, password, re-enter password)
  2. Create two sets of users - Student and Teacher
  3. Unique username and email authentication